sisl/SatelliteDynamics.jl/docs/src/modules/universe.md

 # Universe

-The Universe module defines simulation-specific data files which are constants of most simulations.
+The Universe submodule defines simulation-specific data files which are constants of most simulations.
 In particular it provides data structures for storing and accessing Earth orientation parameters and spherical harmonic gravity field models.